What is NPN Transistor?

 - The positive voltage is applied at the collector terminal and load resistance is applied at this terminal that limits the electrons entering at this terminal.

-- The base action is considered as an ON-OFF valve which generates current when a proper bias voltage is applied at this terminal.
+- The base action is considered as an ON-OFF valve that generates current when a proper bias voltage is applied at this terminal.

-- The small change at the voltage applied at the base terminal shows a large impact at the output terminals.
-Actually, base acts as an input and collector acts as an output in NPN transistor.
+- The small change in the voltage applied at the base terminal shows a large impact on the output terminals.
+Actually, the base acts as an input and the collector acts as an output in NPN transistor.

 - In the N-side of the transistor which represents emitter, the electrons act as the majority charge carriers which are then diffused into the base when a suitable voltage is applied at the base terminal.
 These electrons act as minority charge carriers when they enter the base terminal, where they join with holes present in the base.
 Not all electrons join with the holes present at the base terminal.
 Some of them join with the holes, and the resulting electron-hole pair disappears.
 Most of the electrons leave the base terminal and then enter the collector region where they again act as a majority charge carriers.